vintasoftware/django-react-boilerplate/README.md

 [Sentry](https://sentry.io) is already set up on the project.
 For production, add `SENTRY_DSN` environment variable on Heroku, with your Sentry DSN as the value.

+You can test your Sentry configuration by deploying the boilerplate with the sample page and clicking on the corresponding button.

 ## Linting
 - Manually with `prospector` and `npm run lint` on project root.
 - During development with an editor compatible with prospector and ESLint.